Devin Brugman Flaunts Ample Chest & Flat Abs In Textured Bikini

 Bikini designer Devin Brugman seems to enjoy sharing snaps that feature her rocking her chic sense of style.
-On Tuesday, the brunette beauty shared an update on Instagram that saw her flaunting her fabulous figure in a burnt orange bikini while she relaxed near the ocean.
+On Tuesday, the brunette beauty posted an update on Instagram that saw her flaunting her fabulous figure in a burnt orange bikini while she relaxed near the ocean.

 Devin's swimsuit was made of a textured fabric.
 It had classic triangle cups which left plenty of her cleavage on display.
 The bottoms were equally skimpy with straps tied into loopy bows pulled near her waist.